ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_dapp.md

 name: Suggest a dapp
 about: Suggest a new dapp to list on ethereum.org
 title: ""
-labels: "Type: Feature, Type: Content"
+labels: "feature :sparkles:, content :fountain_pen:"
 assignees: ""
 ---